decile-team/distil/README.md

 3. https://colab.research.google.com/drive/1PaMne-hsAMlzZt6Aul3kZbOezx-2CgKc?usp=sharing

-## Evaluation of Active Learning Strategies
+## Active Learning Benchmarks using DISTIL
 ### Experimentation Method
 The models used below were first trained on n randomly selected points, where n is the budget of the experiment.
 For each set of new points added, the model was trained from scratch until the training accuracy crossed the max accuracy threshold.
 The test accuracy was then reported before the next selection round.